 - gather input from a defined set of stakeholders (including senior leadership).

 - Teams are devoted to test and learn.
-They are willing to fail fast and adapt.
+They’re willing to fail fast and adapt.

 - Win-Scale: The individual teams running individual micro-battles.
-They test and learn on four-week cycles.
-(We call this the “Win-Scale model.”)
+They test and learn on three- to four-week cycles.

-- Lead-Learn: The leadership team at the corporate center that is running the portfolio of micro-battles as part of its overall strategy to become the industry’s scale insurgent.
-(We call this the “Lead-Learn model.”)
+- Amplify: The Leadership (Amplify) team at the corporate center that is running the portfolio of micro-battles as part of its overall strategy to become the industry’s scale insurgent.
+They support individual micro-battles and manage the portfolio.

 Let’s explore how each team should work and the broader capability building and behavioral change we’re trying to engineer.